AzizBooker/responsive-website-4/Notes/notes.md

 ## What i learned from lesson 3

 1. the ::before and ::after pseudo elements can be used to add and postion images.

+## what i learned from lesson 4

+1. i learned you can use flex box to create a reponsive layout and use media query